Here are how to use fjoin() functions.

 =A1.fjoin(age(BIRTHDAY),~:AGE) |

-The parameter x represented by ~ means parameter w itself, that is, AGE field contains results of computing age(BIRTHDAY); below is data of the returned cursor: |
+Attach a computation to cursor A1, where parameter x represented by ~ means parameter w itself, that is, AGE field contains results of computing age(BIRTHDAY) and return the original cursor; below is data in cursor A1 after the attached computation is executed:

 |